daireto/sqlactive/README.md

 <!-- omit in toc -->
 # SQLActive

-SQLActive is a lightweight and asynchronous ActiveRecord-style wrapper for SQLAlchemy.
-Bring Django-like queries, automatic timestamps, nested eager loading, and serialization/deserialization for SQLAlchemy models.
+A lightweight and asynchronous ActiveRecord-style wrapper for SQLAlchemy.
+Brings Django-like queries, automatic timestamps, nested eager loading, and serialization/deserialization for SQLAlchemy models.

 Heavily inspired by
 [sqlalchemy-mixins](https://github.com/absent1706/sqlalchemy-mixins/).